paritytech/substrate-js-dev/README.md

 $ git push origin v0.5.0
 ```

-7. Setup the tag release in the github repo.
+7. Create a release from the new tag on GitHub.com.